 Until You Fall

-Either you'll fall or your arms will fall off
+Either you'll fall, or your arms will fall off

 Until You Fall is a unique take on the hack-and-slash roguelite genre.
 Taking thematic elements from high-fantasy epics like Lord of the Rings and injecting it with a thick serum of Tron-like neon highlights, Until You Fall will have your jaw on the floor with its stylistic beauty, up until the moment the first enemy makes you drop to the floor.
-As the name implies, you'll battle your way through enemy after enemy until you fall.
+Then, as the name implies, you'll battle your way through enemy after enemy until you fall.
 Then, you respawn back in the hub to upgrade your character and do it all over again.

 Players will make their way through dozens of levels, separated by three tiers of difficulty, color, and enemy types, battling bosses at the end and collecting Aether.
 This ethereal currency is used to make those weapons even more brutal, giving you the edge in battle — once you muster up enough patience, that is.
 The question is, which part of you will fall first, your mind or your body?
 Until You Fall will challenge both. —Nick Sutrich